-Rushing through Woolies to buy your sarmie and snacker bar is so much simpler when you don’t even need to enter a PIN number for your card.
-Just tap & pay and be on your way!
+Rushing through Woolies to buy your sarmie and snack bar is so much simpler when you can just tap and not even enter a PIN number for your card.
+But how safe is tap and pay?

 These cards are so convenient and have made transacting a whole lot quicker.
 There are however some risks involved but we can easily protect ourselves from the most common forms of electronic pickpocketing.